vpanis/trouverunbureau/README.md

 `Errbit` is used for exception errors report.
 To complete this configuration setup the following environment variables in your server
 - ERRBIT_API_KEY
 - ERRBIT_HOST

+##Configuration Files

+###.mail.yml (mailer configuration for all the app)

+smtp_address: "smtp.gmail.com"
+sender: "somemail@xxx.com"
+password: "some password"

+###.facebook.yml (facebook app for login and share)

+app_id: "APP ID"
+app_secret: "APP SECRET"

+###.redis.yml (redis db connection)

+host: localhost
+port: 6379
+password: "a password if needed"

+###.resque.yml (web job's overview)

+user: "some user (this is a plain name, it doesn't matter if the user exists or not)"
+password: "some password"